octo-technology/OpenTezos/docs/ligo/installation.md

 ## Debian Linux package installation

 A `.deb` package containing the static `ligo` executable is also available.
-First, download [the package](https://gitlab.com/ligolang/ligo/-/releases), and then install using:
+You can download [this package](https://ligolang.org/deb/ligo.deb) or go [here](https://gitlab.com/ligolang/ligo/-/releases), and then install using:

 ```zsh
 sudo apt install ./ligo.deb